 ?Does a middle part suit every face shape?

-?How do I keep my center part from looking flat?
+?What actually stops a center part from looking flat?

-Yes, with crown volume to keep it from looking thin.
-A blunt perimeter also helps the ends look dense.
-Avoid heavy products, which flatten fine hair and make the part look sparse.
+Yes, with crown volume doing most of the work.
+A blunt perimeter also helps the ends read denser than they are.
+Heavy products work against this, flattening fine hair and making the part look sparse.

 Part It Down the Middle